TomKrauss/pks-edit/doc/manual/grammar.md

 - `${word_selection}` - the "word/identifier" close to the input caret or text currently selected.

 ### Bracket matching
-PKS-Edit supports navigation to `matching brackets` in source code.
+PKS Edit supports navigation to `matching brackets` in source code.
 Matching brackets are typically defined as single string pairs as in the following sample for a C code file, which defines opening and closing curly braces to pair:

 ```json